TheEnginesOfCreation/q3spenhanced/assets/readme.txt

 v2.1 - ?
 - Cinematics menu only shows videos for available tiers
+- Fixed entities with a "ctf", "team" or "tournament" value for gametype key not spawning in single player modes.
+- Added cg_drawTimelimit cvar.
+- cg_drawtimer can be set to 2 to display time remaining instead.

 v2.0 - March 13th, 2020
 - Added single player tournament (1v1) mode